towolf/towolf.github.com/docs/PsychColorimetric/AbsorptanceToAbsorbance.markdown

 Originally written by HH, Copyright HH, Vista Lab, 2010

-8/11/13  dhb  Moved into PTB, modified comments so as not to refer to non\-PTB routines.
+8/11/13  dhb  Moved into PTB, modified comments so as not to refer to non-PTB routines.
          dhb  That this actually inverts is tested in IsomerizationsInEyeDemo.
 12/02/13 dhb  Fix spelling of "absorptance" in routine names and throughout.